 Terry is working hard to do great things to his hotel; one of which is to create a cigar and whiskey room.

-He is also working hard to recreate the facade of Browne’s Ravenswood Hotel, a classy establishment that once had 50 rooms, a billiards room and a reputation second to none.
+He is also working hard to recreate the facade of Browne’s Ravenswood Hotel, once a classy establishment that boasted 50 rooms, a billiards room and a reputation second to none.
 The facade will be built next door to the Railway Hotel and behind it will be Terry’s prized collection of 200 imported cars, most of which are for sale.
 He also intends to recreate the shops that once lined this part of the street.
 It’s an ambitious project and one that will need to tick all the heritage listed boxes, but the tourist potential is enormous.

 The Imperial Hotel, built in 1901, has also well and truly passed the test of time.